abhishekabhi789/GCS_for_Tasker/README.md

   device.

 - #### Why does this app use the Google Code Scanner?
-	>- Easy to Impliment and use.
+	>- Easy to Implement and use.
 	>- It can scan QR codes quickly.
 	>- Scans damaged or distorted QR codes accurately.
 	>- Supports a variety of QR code formats.